 The El Garces served lunch and dinner.
 The lunchroom had two horseshoe shaped counters and could serve many people travelling, as well as the local community.

 Today, the El Garces is owned by the City of Needles.
-A multi-million dollar restoration project is underway.
+A multi-million dollar restoration project has been completed and the facility is open for rental for public and private events.
+Retail space is available for lease. .
 Please contact 760-326-2113 for further information.